Defining and comparing SICR-events for classifying impaired loans under IFRS 9: Appendix

 \section{Appendix}

-In \autoref{sec:logistic}, we discuss the fundamentals of a statistical technique called logistic regression, its use in quantitative finance, as well as the Generalised Youden Index $J_a$ in dichotomising a logit-model.
-Thereafter, the input spaces are summarised in \autoref{sec:inputSpace} across all SICR-models, whereupon we discuss some interesting patterns found during feature selection.
+The design of the resampling scheme is described in \cref{app:samplingDesign}, followed by testing and verifying its representativeness across all resulting samples.
+In \cref{app:logistic}, we discuss the fundamentals of a statistical technique called \textit{binary logistic regression}, its use in quantitative finance, as well as the Generalised Youden Index $J_a$ in dichotomising a logit-model.
+Thereafter, the interactive process by which input variables are selected is briefly discussed in \cref{app:inputSpace}, followed by summarising the input spaces across all SICR-models.
+We also discuss some interesting patterns that were found during feature selection.
+A basic PD-model is described in \cref{app:PD_Model} for generating an important input variable (\verb|PD-ratio|) that was used across all SICR-models, thereby achieving full compliance with IFRS 9.
+Finally, we define a few performance measures in \cref{app:PerfMeasures} for assessing various aspects of our modelling results.